ngaggion/ChronoRoot2/segmentationApp/README.md

 You can replace or add new models (e.g., for a different species) by:

-1. Training a new nnUNet model.
+1. Training a new nnUNet model (see Training Custom Models section above).
 2. Creating a new folder inside `models/` (e.g., `models/Maize/`).
 3. Copying your `dataset.json`, `plans.json`, and the `fold_0/` directory (containing `checkpoint_final.pth`) from your nnUNet results into this new folder.